winglam/dependent-tests-impact/README.md

 Intel(R) Core(TM) i5-4590T CPU @ 2.00GHz 8GB RAM

-Once the script finishes running, the results for prioritization, selection and parallelization can be found in dependent-tests-impact/experiments/prioritization-results, dependent-tests-impact/experiments/selection-results and dependent-tests-impact/experiments/parallelization-results (respectively).
-The results are not identical with those in the submitted paper, for two main reason.
+Once the script finishes running, the results for prioritization, selection and parallelization can be found in files: dependent-tests-impact/experiments/prioritization-results dependent-tests-impact/experiments/selection-results dependent-tests-impact/experiments/parallelization-results The results are not identical with those in the submitted paper, for two main reason.
 First, for the submitted paper some of the data was computed on a loaded machine that was running other jobs, though we don't know